 The International Journal of Heritage Architecture will be published quarterly.
 Each issue will be available both in paper format (ISSN: 2058-8321) and online (ISSN: 2058-833X).

 Papers published in the International Journal of Heritage Architecture are referenced by CrossRef and have been indexed in international databases such as Google Scholar.
 The papers continue to be added to new databases regularly.

-As an integral part of our publishing process WIT Press adheres to the following Publication and Malpractice statement.
+As an integral part of our publishing process, WIT Press adheres to the following Publication Ethics and Malpractice Statement.

 Mir Ali, University of Illinois-Urbana/Champaign, USA